 We asked 1,117 bloggers about their techniques and results to find out what’s working best right now.

-In this post, you’ll learn what they said about their top traffic sources, how they make money, which types of blog posts are working best, video, podcasting, and lots more.
+In this post, you’ll learn about their top traffic sources, how they make money, which types of blog posts are working best, how they use video & podcasting, and lots more.

-Their answers are divided into two groups: bloggers who make $50,000 per year or more from their blogs (whether directly or indirectly) vs. lower-income bloggers.
+Their answers are divided into two groups: bloggers who make $50,000+ per year from their blogs vs. lower-income bloggers.

 Let’s start with some highlights.